 With certain exceptions, all employers in Massachusetts are required to have workers’ compensation insurance coverage.
 If your claim is accepted, your employer's worker's comp insurance carrier will pay for all claim-related medical expenses, as well as disability benefits while you are off work.

 To determine the identity of your employer’s workers’ compensation insurance carrier, talk to your employer.
 There also should be a poster in your break room or other common area with information about workers’ compensation and the insurance company’s name.
-You can also confirm your employer’s coverage on the Massachusetts Labor and Workforce Development website.
+You can also check your employer’s coverage with the Massachusetts Labor and Workforce Development.

 Under Massachusetts law, injuries and diseases sustained due to workplace activity are covered, as long as they arose in the course and scope of employment.
 This means you had to be performing an aspect of your job or be present at your employer's premises when the injury or illness occurred.
 Injuries that occur on the way to or from work are usually not covered.
 (For more information, see What Injuries Aren’t Covered by Workers’ Comp?)

 You must report your injury or illness to your employer as soon as possible.
 If you are out of work for five or more days, your employer is required to report your work-related injury or illness to its insurance company and the Department of Industrial Accidents within seven days of the injury.
 This is the official start to your workers’ comp claim.

 Massachusetts workers’ compensation law provides for a variety of benefits to assist injured workers while they are recovering from their injuries, including medical benefits and disability benefits.